vinhnghiemcr/u2_lesson_express_middleware/README.md

 ## You Do

 Create 4 routes, one for each `http` method.
 Each route should have their own middleware function that `console.log`'s the type of `http` method the route is for.
-Create a function after your middleware that sends a response saying: `the http type of {httpType} of request is complete`.
+Create a function after your middleware that sends a response saying: `the http type of {httpType} request is complete`.

 ## Recap